AJGHUB/ITCROWD/README.md

 # ITCROWD

+This application's purpose is to connect and promote Developers, they can build a profile and post and share ideas.
-Udemy MERN stack front to back Full Stack React, Redux & Node.js I have created an extensive backend API with Express Using Stateless JWT authentication practices
+A MERN stack front to back Full Stack React, Redux & Node.js I have created an extensive backend API with Express Using Stateless JWT authentication practices
 I have integrated React with an Express backend in an elegant way